remorses/vitro/README.md

 -   [ ] enable profiling in prod adding aliases for react-dom$ and scheduler/tracing
 -   [ ] make fixtures test cases with snapshots and checks on outputs
 -   [ ] make the inject plugin use the react.createElement calls instead of jsx, this way it can be used after esbuild step
--   [ ] make a screen shotter package that: has the workflow: build your storybook, tell screen shotter in what folder it is (or url), save all screenshots, tell
+-   [ ] make a screen shotter package that has the workflow: build your storybook, tell screen shotter in what folder it is (or url), save all screenshots, tell
+-   [ ] Add the githubUrl to config, make the `open in vscode` and `click to source` isomorphic
 -   [ ] remove ui, plugin, babel-inject-plugin, docs.macro, codemod packages, make only one package called @vitro/vitro, make a package called screenshot that adds the large browser dependency
 -   [ ] rename experiment to story
 -   [x] do a vitro-overrides.tsx or similar that can export components to customize vitro aspect: for example `Logo`, `StoryWrapper`, `Footer`, `HomePage`, ...
 -   [x] make only one dependency for cli and ui called `@vitro/vitro`, the .vitro folder will import from that (the cli dependency will also need snowpack ...)
--   [ ] Add the githubUrl to config, make the `open in vscode` and `click to source` isomorphic
 -   [x] use bundless instead of nextjs, the routes are computed from the tree file with react router
 -   [x] snowpack should bundle dependencies incrementally snowpack/discussions/1208, impossible
 -   [x] replace next link with react router